IdentityPython/JWTConnect-Python-OidcMsg/README.md

 It also does verification of messages , that is :

-+ does all the required parameters have a value
++ verifies that all the required parameters are present and has a value
-+ are the parameter values of the right type
++ verifies that the parameter values are of the right type
-+ if there is a list of permitted values is a parameter value in that list.
++ verifies that if there is a list of permitted values, a parameter value is on that list.

+and finally if the value is a signed and/or encrypted JWT this package will perform the necessary decryption and signature verification.

 Also implements a **KeyJar** which keeps keys belonging to different owners.
 One owner may have many keys.